Spiridon Sobol: Biography

 Spiridon Sobol was born in the city of Mogilyov (now Belarus).
 He knew Greek and Latin languages and taught in a brotherhood school in Kiev.
 Sobol printed books in Mogilyov, Kiev (where he was supported by metropolitan Job Boretsky), Kutejno, Bujnichi, and in present day Romania.
 He published more than 20 editions, including an early «bukvar» (alphabet book).
 Late in life he became a monk in the Kiev-Pechersk Lavra.
+Sobol's Octoechos (1628) became the first illustrated Cyrillic book to employ the technique of copper engraving.